This card provides 8-bit PCM/ADPCM + FM music (OPL2) + CD/Line + PC-Speaker playback via high quality low-noise audio path.Designed by LABS in Latvia

 The card output's idle noise level is around -94dB RMS even when all volume levels are set to max and connected to its respective sources.

 Card's output is a standard stereo mini jack connector.
-All sound sources are mono except CD audio, so they are split to stereo as well.
+All sound sources are mono except CD/Line and are split to stereo at the output as well.
 The output gives loud and clean signal which is above the line-level at its maximum and also handles direct headphones connection.

 Hardware settings are selected using jumpers: